 Male depression is a big topic in the world of mental health.
-It’s complicated and delicate, not only because of the usual factors like stigma, or the way men historically have been taught to repress their feelings, but because it can present in ways that are not that obvious.
+It’s complicated and delicate, not only because of the usual factors like stigma, or the way men historically have been taught to repress their feelings, but because it can present in ways that are hard to spot.

 Men may not be any less emotional than women, but as repressed feelings become more and more overwhelming they can start to act out their emotions in a bid to feel better, even if just for a few seconds.